Electronic cigarette: Sales channels and measurement

+Established tobacco companies have a significant share of the e-cigarette market.

 As of 2018, 95% of e-cigarette devices were made in China, mainly in Shenzhen.
+More recent policy reporting and official analysis continue to link a substantial share of product supply to imported devices, including from China, as well as to cross-border e-commerce channels for some products.
 Chinese companies' market share of e-liquid is low.
 In 2014, online and offline sales started to increase.
 Since combustible cigarettes are relatively inexpensive in China a lower price may not be a large factor in marketing vaping products over there.

 Large tobacco retailers are leading the cigalike market.
 "We saw the market's sudden recognition that the cigarette industry seems to be in serious trouble, disrupted by the rise of vaping," Mad Moneys Jim Cramer stated April 2018.
 "Over the course of three short days, the tobacco stocks were bent, they were spindled and they were mutilated by the realization that electronic cigarettes have become a serious threat to the old-school cigarette makers," he added.
 In 2019, a vaping industry organization released a report stating that a possible US ban on e-cigarettes flavors can potentially effect greater than 150,000 jobs around the US.